Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Maybe it doesn't need to be done.

 NATASHA ROMANOFF: [Deep in her thoughts] I used to have nothing.
 And then I got this.
 This job... this family.
 And I was...
-I was bet
+I was bett